Cape Flats Dune Strandveld

 Cape Flats Dune Strandveld is an endangered vegetation type.
-This is a unique type of Cape Strandveld that is endemic to the coastal areas around Cape Town, including the Cape Flats.
+This is a unique type of Cape Strandveld that is endemic to the coastal areas around Cape Town, South Africa, including the Cape Flats.

 Habitat

 Strandveld means “beach scrub” in the Afrikaans language.
 It covers and stabilises sand dunes on the beaches around Cape Town, and is incredibly colourful in spring when it bursts into flower.
 It supports a very high biomass of browsing animals, and in the past it was grazed by large herds.

 The strongly alkaline, calcareous dune sand of the coast lies over a base of older limestone.
 In some places, this limestone juts out of the dune sand, and forms impressive beach cliffs.
 Succulents form a high proportion of Strandveld plants, consequently, fires are much less common in Strandveld than in the neighbouring Fynbos vegetation.

 Cape Flats Dune Strandveld is endangered.
 More than half of the Cape’s Strandveld has been lost to urbanisation and the building of beach resorts, and only 14 percent of this unique vegetation type is actually conserved.